crownlessking/web-ui/README.md

 #### Default page

-Now that the login form is defined, we want to display the login page so we can see it.
+Now that the login form is defined, we want to display the login page so we can see the login form.
 The login-page should be the first page to be displayed when we fire up the web app.
 To do that, we need to tell the app the the login-page is the default page.
 We can do that by setting the `route` property of `appInfo`.